30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Patients, families and caregivers

-Ann W. Calahan, founder of Joe’s House, experienced firsthand the difficulties of finding a place to stay when her husband battled cancer.
-Joe’s House aims to streamline the reservation process and make finding a home near cancer treatment centers easier.
-It does this through its established relationships with hotels and lodging facilities.
+Ann W. Calahan, founder of Joe’s House, experienced the difficulties of finding a place to stay firsthand when her husband battled cancer.
+Joe’s House aims to streamline the reservation process and make finding a home near cancer treatment centers easier through its established relationships with hotels and lodging facilities.
 It’s important to note that Joe’s House doesn’t provide financial assistance.
-However, many of its partners provide discounts for cancer patients.
+However, many of its partners provide discounts for people with lung cancer.

 Travel Resources

-It’s common for cancer patients to travel to another state to receive the best treatment for their cancer type.
+It’s common for people fighting lung cancer to travel to another state to receive the best care.
 This makes air travel a necessity for many families.
 From volunteer-based charities to donated seats on commercial flights, there are organizations ready to help.

 Cancer Type: Any